ACCarnall/bagpipes/docs/index.rst

 Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation is a state of the art Python code for modelling galaxy spectra and fitting spectroscopic and photometric observations.

 I hope you will find everything you need to know here, however feel free to get in touch if you have further questions, or to get an opinion on specific use cases.
+I've recently added a :ref:`latest news <latest-news>` page, which I'll use to track updates to the code and any issues people make me aware of.

 What can Bagpipes do?
 ---------------------